 Times are tough.
 I have been an emotional eater all my life.
 Lately I have tried to prioritize my health and well-being and not cover every negative feeling with food.
 Here are 10 ways to avoid emotional eating.

 This post contains affiliate links.
 This means we make a small commission at no cost to you if you click through and make a purchase.

-1. Distract yourself
+1. Distract yourself from emotional eating

 When you feel the strong urge to have a snack come on, do something.
 Go for a walk, if that’s still allowed wherever you are.
 Change what you are doing.
 Are you watching TV?
 Maybe do some deep cleaning instead.
 You will feel so accomplished when you are done!
 Maybe put on a different outfit.
 Get out of your pajamas and leggings and see if those cute jeans still fit.
 Cute jeans are another good reason to try and avoid emotional eating.

 Emotional eating is an unhealthy way to suppress our feelings.
 Take care of your mental health and get in touch with your feelings.
 Write them down.
 Get a cute journal and write your heart out.